-The rapid spread of the Covid-19 has brought a dramatic impact on all industries, including air travel.
-As passenger traffic has drastically reduced due to the fear of COVID, airlines and industry experts are coming together to relook at the way health and safety of passengers can be brought to the forefront.
+The rapid spread of the Covid-19 pandemic has brought a dramatic impact on all industries, including air travel.
+As passenger traffic has drastically reduced due to fear , airlines and industry experts are coming together to relook at the way health and safety of passengers can be brought to the forefront in these COVID times.

-A recent WSJ article showcased the predictions of airline industry experts about the changes in air travel post COVID.
+A recent WSJ article showcased the predictions of airline industry experts about the changes in air travel post COVID crisis.
 The article consolidates the opinions and recommendations of 8 industry veterans to give us a picture of how air travel will look like after coronavirus.

 Interestingly, a passenger insights report published by Clootrack, has predicted exactly the same, and with such great precision!!